Steven Mullaney: Early career and youth internationals

-Early years with Lancashire
+Lancashire

 Mullaney made his first-class, list A, and Twenty20 debuts for Lancashire in 2006.
 His first team cricket with Lancashire in 2006–2009 was limited, and in that time he played 4 first-class matches, 7 list A matches, and three Twenty20 matches.
 In April 2007, Mullaney scored his maiden first-class century.
 Playing against Durham University, his innings of 165 not out (165*) came at quicker than a run a ball and allowed Lancashire to win the match.
 His first hundred runs came off 92 balls and the next 65 from 26 and included 10 sixes.
 It beat his previous highest score of 44.
 In the 2007 cricket season, Mullaney played for Northern Cricket Club, in the Liverpool and District Cricket Competition, averaging 70 with the bat and taking over 30 wickets.
 After he spent the winter of 2007/08 playing grade cricket for McKinnon in the Victorian Turf Cricket Association, Mullaney signed a professional contract with Atherton Cricket Club in the Bolton Association at the start of the 2008 season.
 Speaking of his move from Northern to Atherton, Mullaney said "Northern was the turning point in my career, and I have left on really good terms to try and better myself.
 The league [Atherton play in] will not be quite as good, and the wickets aren't quite as good, but it will be a new challenge" and that "I think getting into the pro-ing side of things is an added pressure – but it is a pressure I am really looking forward to".
 He set his sights on establishing himself in Lancashire's second team in the 2008 season and then force his way into the first team.

 In 2009, Mullaney was a regular in the top order of the Lancashire second team which progressed to the final of the Second XI Championship and the semi-final of the Second XI Trophy.